 Find programs that support foster parents or grandparents raising grandchildren with services such as family counseling and crisis intervention.
 Some organizations also offer help with school supplies and clothes.

 Ask your state foster care association to share tax credit information with local groups or contact area grandparents raising grandchildren support groups.
 Outreach campaigns can offer to arrange a speaker for local meetings or write an article for association newsletters.
 Find your state foster care association here, or visit the National Foster Parent Association.

 5. Work with organizations that share information with seniors.

 Ensure that Area Agencies on Aging, senior employment programs and programs that recruit seniors as volunteers — such as the Retired and Senior Volunteer Program (RSVP) — share information about the tax credits with seniors who are raising children.
-Tax Counseling for the Elderly (TCE), sponsored by the IRS, provides seniors and lower-income families with free tax filing assistance.
+Tax Counseling for the Elderly (TCE), sponsored by the IRS, provides seniors and families with lower incomes free tax filing help.
 AARP is the largest TCE participant, providing services through its Tax-Aide Program.
 To find the nearest Tax-Aide Program, contact AARP at 1-888-AARPNOW (1-888-227-7669).
 During tax time, locations are available on the AARP website.

 6. Share information about the 2021 expanded Child Tax Credit and expanded Earned Income Tax Credit.

 The 2021 American Rescue Plan included multiple temporary one-year tax credit changes.
 The 2021 expanded Child Tax Credit is worth up to $3,600 for each child under 6 years old, and $3,000 for each child between 6 and 17 years old.
 The 2021 expanded EITC is worth up to $1,500 for workers not raising children or up to $6,700 for workers raising children in their home.